What is SearchKit?¶

 You find 'Entities'¶

-An entity is a developer word for a 'thing'.
-In most cases the 'thing' (Entity) you want to search for will be something like a Contact, a Contribution etc. You start your search by ensuring it is set to the entity you want to search for.
-You will see us use Entity in the UI in places - for example you can filter by the 'entity' your search is looking for on the main page.
+An entity is a technical word for a 'thing'.
+In most cases the 'thing' (Entity) you want to search for will be something like a Contact, a Contribution, etc. You start your search by selecting the entity you want to search for, or one of the several you want to find:

 Filters / Criteria / Where¶